Register of New Zealand

 with a Maori youth as a member of the crew.
 Following study and consideration the Society sent the

-had been at Ruapuke for 4 years, the Bremen Society sent out Mr Honoré to assist him.
+been at Ruapuke for four years, the Bremen Society sent out Mr Honoré to assist him.

 He sailed in the ‘Blundell’ in 1848.
-For some 20 years they worked together, on farms by day, and on
+For some twenty years they worked together, on farms by day, and on

 Sundays preached to the Maoris.